azavea/cac-tripplanner-android/README.md

 Also edit to set the server API key for posting user flags.

-Copy the example file for the Crashlytics configuration and set the API key.
+Copy the example file for the Crashlytics/Fabric configuration and set the API key and secret.
+These can be found under the [organization settings](https://www.fabric.io/settings/organizations).

- - `cp example/crashlytics.properties crashlytics.properties`
+ - `cp example/fabric.properties app/fabric.properties`